stacks-network/docs/src/pages/understand-stacks/local-development.md

     - api
 ```

-To disable this service, simply comment the section with `#`
+To disable this service, simply comment the section with `#`.
+For example:

-i.e.

 ```yaml
 #  explorer: